A pushed convoy consisting of an orange barge and a blue tugboat on the Elbe off Blankenese

 We separate cleanly

-All sediments that we dredge from the Tidal Elbe in Hamburg are thoroughly examined by us.
+All sediments that we dredge from the Tidal Elbe in Hamburg are analysed in detail by us.
 If they are clean enough, i.e. if all legal requirements are met, we return them to the water as an important natural component elsewhere.
 Today, we can return over 95% of the dredged material to the Elbe or the North Sea.
-This is not only much more cost-effective and state of the art internationally, but also makes ecological sense.</p
+This is not only much more cost-effective and state of the art internationally, but also makes ecological sense.

-<p>However, if the analyses by certified laboratories show that the dredged material is too contaminated, we take it ashore responsibly, where we treat it and place it safely in our landfills.</p
+However, if the analyses by certified laboratories show that the dredged material is too contaminated, we responsibly bring it ashore, where we treat it and place it safely in our landfills.

-<p>Since 1993, processing has been carried out in our METHA, an innovative industrial plant that separates the dredged material into clean sand and contaminated fine-grained material, known as METHA material.
+Since 1993, processing has been carried out in our METHA, an innovative industrial plant that separates the dredged material into clean sand and contaminated fine-grained material, known as METHA material.
 The clean sand can be used as a building material without restriction.
 The very dense, clay-like METHA material is either deposited safely in our dredged material landfills or used there as certified sealing material.
-We are also pursuing other possible uses, for example as a substitute building material in the ceramics industry or instead of lead in dyke construction.
+We are also pursuing other possible uses, for example as a substitute building material in the ceramics industry or instead of clay in dyke construction.

-The older Francop landfill has now been completely filled and is being landscaped.
+The older Francop landfill site has now been completely filled and is being landscaped.
 The final design, e.g. as a public green space, is still being discussed.

 How our Francop and Feldhofe dredged material landfills work

-The purpose of a landfill is to accommodate contaminated material in such a way that it no longer comes into permanent contact with the environment.
+The purpose of a landfill is to accommodate contaminated material in such a way that it no longer comes into contact with the environment in the long term.
 We achieve this at our dredged material landfills by encapsulating the contaminated METHA material on all sides with a seal to prevent rainwater from penetrating or leachate from entering the groundwater.
 We also use specially prepared METHA material as a seal, which, like loam or clay, allows almost no water to pass through.
 The little water that does escape is completely drained off via coarse-grained layers, so-called drainage, and cleaned in our SARA wastewater treatment plant.
-It is then so clean that it can be discharged back into the Elbe without hesitation.</p
+It is then so clean that it can be safely channelled back into the Elbe.

 Our goal: a clean Elbe

 Even if we can continue to safely accommodate contaminated dredged material, our goal is that the sediments of the Elbe will one day be so clean that they can remain in the Elbe without restriction.
-After all, they are an important natural resource - not least for coastal protection, so that forelands, salt marshes and mudflats can grow in line with rising sea levels.</p
+After all, they are an important natural resource - not least for coastal protection, so that forelands, salt marshes and mudflats can grow in line with rising sea levels.

-<p>We will therefore continue to campaign for the greatest possible reduction in pollution through targeted remediation measures in the entire Elbe region up to the Czech Republic.
+We will therefore continue to campaign for the greatest possible reduction in pollution through targeted remediation measures in the entire Elbe region up to the Czech Republic.
 This is because it is fundamentally more efficient to tackle pollution at source than to remove it from the water in the tidal Elbe, where it has already mixed with clean sediments.

-All sediments are analyzed in certified laboratories.
-If they meet the legal requirements, they can be returned to the water as a natural component.
-Over 95% of the dredged material can now be returned to the Elbe or North Sea.</p
+All sediments are analysed in certified laboratories.
+If they fulfil the legal requirements, they can be returned to the water as a natural component.
+Over 95% of the dredged material can now be returned to the Elbe or North Sea.

 Contaminated material is processed in our METHA plant.
-There it is separated into clean sand and fine-grained METHA material:
+There, it is separated into clean sand and fine-grained METHA material:

 • Sand: can be used as a building material without restriction.

-A small proportion of the sediment from the Elbe is still so contaminated that it must not remain in the water.
-To protect the environment, this material is processed on land and disposed of safely in landfill sites.</p
+A small proportion of the sediment from the Elbe is still so contaminated with pollutants that it must not be allowed to remain in the water.
+To protect the environment, this material is processed on land and disposed of safely in landfill sites.

-Every year, the HPA removes up to 200,000 tons of polluted sediment from Hamburg's tidal waters.
-This makes the Elbe and North Sea cleaner step by step.</p
+The HPA removes up to 200,000 tonnes of contaminated sediment from Hamburg's tidal waters every year.
+This makes the Elbe and North Sea cleaner step by step.

 • Francop: in the fruit-growing area of Süderelbmarsch.
 The landfill is now completely full and is being landscaped.